-The most significant difference between wireless (WiFi) lighting systems and Bluetooth Mesh lighting systems is in the method of communication.
-A network which uses WiFi is based around a central network called a router, and all commands and traffic passes through that router.
+The most significant difference between wireless (wi-fi) lighting systems and Bluetooth Mesh lighting systems lies in the method of communication.
+A network that uses wi-fi is based around a central network called a router.
+All commands and traffic passes through that router.
 Each light fixture must be able to communicate with the wireless network.
 If the router is unavailable, the network of devices become unavailable to communication.

 In contrast, Bluetooth Mesh nodes (lighting fixtures, sensors and other devices) receive messages from other nodes that are in direct radio range with the originating node.

-One of the advantages of using Bluetooth Mesh over WiFi for smart lighting is that it can support two-way communications.
-Once the luminaire sensors are in place, the same infrastructure can be used to monitor other building conditions, like occupancy or temperature, and send this information back to a control system.
-Gathering data about room use and user behavior patterns allows smart buildings to automate processes in the structure that can reduce energy consumption and improve the user experience on a very large scale with a lot less wires.
+One of the advantages of using Bluetooth Mesh over wi-fi for lighting is that Bluetooth Mesh supports two-way communication.
+Once the luminaire sensors are in place, the same infrastructure can be used to monitor other building conditions, such as occupancy or temperature, and send this data back to a control system.
+Gathering data about room use and user behavior patterns allows buildings to automate processes that can reduce energy consumption and improve performance on a large scale with fewer wires.

 Today, many LED fixtures now feature embedded programming to allow for varying light characteristics such as hue, light intensity, dimming and energy consumption.
 Wireless communications, such as Bluetooth Mesh, expand the range of intelligent lighting systems.